 Ensure that each course, viewed in its entirety, is accessible (e.g., content, texts and materials, assessment methods, on-line instruction and requirements).

-Submit books lists to the bookstore as early as possible so students have time to obtain text/materials in alternate format.
+Submit books lists to the bookstore as early as possible so students have time to obtain text/materials in alternate formats.

-Support and implement reasonable accommodations as specified in the DSS memo.
+Support and implement accommodations as specified in the DSS memo.

 Consult with DSS if accommodation requests conflict with course objectives/requirements.